FAQ’s

 Purchases can be made using either BACS or Debit Card.

-Please click here to download our Pre shift inspection sheet.
+Please click here to download our Pre shift inspection sheet for electric forklift trucks.

 If you are using non-permanent attachment on your forklift truck, they must have a thorough examination every 6 months.
 For more information please click here.